phetsims/phet-info/doc/interactive-description-technical-guide.md

 ### Interactive Alerts

-* `UtteranceQueue` is a type set up to emit live descriptions on demand.
+* `UtteranceQueue` is a type set up to emit live event based descriptions.
 This is most often implemented based on model changes.
 For PDOM accessibility, the word "alerts" means aria-live support via `UtteranceQueue`.

     ```js